-Further, the Issuer must also satisfy at all times a combined buffer requirement, which consists of the sum of: (a) a capital conservation buffer, (b) a systemic risk buffer, and (c) an O-SII Buffer, in each case, on a consolidated basis.
+Further, the Issuer must also satisfy at all times a combined buffer requirement, which consists of the sum of: (a) a capital conservation buffer, and (b) the highest between: (i) a systemic risk buffer; and (ii) an O-SII Buffer until February 2022, or respectively, (a) a capital conservation buffer, (b) a systemic risk buffer, and (c) an O-SII Buffer after February 2022, in each case, on a consolidated basis.
 The TSCR and the combined buffer requirement make up the Issuer's OCR, which operates as its maximum distributable amount threshold.